cloudmesh-community/fa18-523-60/paper/paper.md

         }      }    }  ]);
 ```

-The *$replaceRoot* stage is used to replace a document with
+The *replaceRoot* stage is used to replace a document with
 a specified embedded document [@www-docs-mongodb].

 ```